 Click Read the rest to see the whole thing

-LAWYERLY FINE PRINT:John Gear Law Office LLC and Salem Consumer Law.
-John Gear Law Office is in Suite 208B of the Security Building in downtown Salem at 161 High St. SE, across from the Elsinore Theater, a half-block south of Marion County Courthouse, just south of State Street.
-There is abundant, free 3-hour on-street parking throughout downtown Salem, and three multi-story parking ramps that offer free customer parking in downtown Salem too.
+John Gear Law Office LLC and Salem Consumer Law.
+John Gear Law Office is in Suite 208B of the Security Building in downtown Salem at 161 High St. SE.
+That is right across High Street from the Elsinore Theater, a half-block south of Marion County Courthouse.

-Our attorneys are only licensed to practice law in Oregon.
+John Gear is only licensed to practice law in Oregon.
 This site may be considered advertising under Oregon State Bar rules.
-There is no legal advice on this site so you should not interpret anything you read here as intended for your particular situation.
-Besides, we are not representing you and we are not your attorneys unless you have hired us by entering into a representation agreement with me.
-While we do want you to consider us when you seek an attorney, you should not hire any attorney based on brochures, websites, advertising, or other promotional materials.
+There is no legal advice on this site so do not take anything you read here as advice for your particular problem or situation.
+And I do not represent you and I am not your attorney unless you have hired me with a representation agreement.
+While I do want you to consider me when you seek an attorney, you should not hire any attorney based on brochures, websites, advertising, or other promotional materials.
 All original content on this site is Copyright John Gear, 2010-2022. |